-Luxembourg introduced a set of rules implementing Directive (EU) 2017/952 (Anti-Tax Avoidance Directive 2), which aims at combating hybrid situations.
+As mentioned above, Luxembourg introduced ATAD 2, which aims at combating hybrid situations.
 Those anti-hybrid rules notably include the reverse-hybrid rule that is applicable since the 2022 tax year.
 A reverse hybrid is an entity that is seen as transparent in its country of establishment but opaque by (some of) its investors.
 The reverse hybrid rules apply where non-resident investors who consider the fund as opaque are associated with the fund and own 50 per cent or more of interests, voting rights or rights to profits in the fund.

-The reverse hybrid entity will become subject to corporate income tax on its income to the extent that its income is not taxed in any other jurisdiction (ie, at the level of the investors).
-However, an exemption from the reverse hybrid rule applies if the SCS or SCSp qualifies as a collective investment vehicle (CIV).
+The reverse hybrid entity will become subject to corporate income tax on its income to the extent that its income is not taxed in any other jurisdiction (ie, at the level of the investors) and to the extent that such lack of taxation stems from a mismatch in how the jurisdictions view the entity (eg, the lack of taxation is not on account of an exemption from taxation or from a general lack of taxation within a jurisdiction).
+An exemption from the reverse hybrid rule applies if the SCS or SCSp qualifies as a collective investment vehicle (CIV).
 To qualify as a CIV, the following criteria should be met: